energywebfoundation/iam-client-examples/README.md

 - React configuration file is at `client/react-dapp/src/config.ts`
 - Vue configuration file is at `client/vue-dapp/src/config.ts`
 - Angular configuration file is at `client/angular-dapp/src/environments/environment.ts`
+- Delegate authentication configuration file is at `client/delegate-auth/config.ts` (make sure you followed the step 2 `Setup the server application` or adapt `backendUrl` to reference a hosted backed)

 The following properties can be configured:
 - `backendUrl`: This is the URL of the authentication provider server application.
 The client examples are configured by default to communicate with a hosted backend.
 - `enrolmentUrl`: Optional.
 If set, an enrolment link will be provided to users.
 If not set, no enrolment link is shown to users.

+##### for delegate-auth example, if needed, you can set/change those additional properties:
+- `chainId`
+- `rpcUrl`
+- `cacheServerUrl`

 #### Running
 To run the client examples, please follow below steps:

-1. Navigate to the app that you want to run: `cd client/angular-dapp` or `cd client/react-dapp` or `cd client/vue-dapp`
+1. Navigate to the app that you want to run: `cd client/angular-dapp` or `cd client/react-dapp` or `cd client/vue-dapp` or `cd client/delegate-auth`
 2. Install dependencies: `npm install`
 3. Run application: `npm start`